 Wisconsin National Guard

 Major General Donald P. Dunbar is Wisconsin’s Adjutant General.
 He commands the Wisconsin National Guard and is responsible for Emergency Management.
 He also serves as Wisconsin’s Homeland Security Advisor, chairs the Homeland Security Council, and serves as the senior state official for cyber matters.
 Gen. Dunbar also serves on the executive committees of the Governor’s Homeland Security Advisors Council (GHSAC) and the Adjutants General Association of the United States (AGAUS).
 In April 2018 he was appointed to the Department of Homeland Security’s Advisory Council.
+In August 2018 he was elected chairman of the National Guard Association of the United States (NGAUS) board of directors.

 Gen. Dunbar holds a B.B.A. from the College of Insurance in New York; an M.B.A. from City University in Washington; and a J.D. from the University of Maryland Law School.
 He is a graduate of the Air Command and Staff College and a distinguished graduate of Squadron Officer School and the National War College, and he holds a M.S. in National Security Strategy from the National Defense University.
 He completed the Capstone joint service professional military education course in 2008.